EU FUNDED COURSES

 CLIL (Content and Language Integrated Learning) means that subjects are taught in another language than to their own and are teaching that subject in the English language.

 This course therefore is for teachers of all disciplines using the English language in their class Teachers are welcome from all subject areas such as, but not restricted to Mathematics, Physics, Geography, Sports, Music, Art, Science, Biology, Chemistry, or vocational training: Business, Trade, Tourism, Management, Medicine, Law, or any other subject.
-The course is about learning how to teach your
+The course is about learning how to teach your course in the “foreign” language in your country, in English.

 Minimum Requirements: B1/B2